 - 5.2.14 Local Plan Policy HS5 promotes and supports the allocation of sites for self-build and custom housebuilding in the borough and seeks provision based on evidence contained within the Self-build and Custom Housebuilding Register.
-In accordance with Policy HS5, phased applications will be required to provide a number of serviced plots for self or custom build. - 5.2.15 Further, and in response to an evidenced demand in south-east Calderdale, the masterplan identifies sites which may be appropriate for self-build and custom housebuilding.
-Applications for development on these parcels must be delivered in accordance with Local Plan policy and the Self-Build and Custom Housebuilding SPD, which provides definition, advice on design expectations and guidance on delivery. - 5.2.16 Plots are expected to be developed in accordance with the allocation-wide design code SPD.
-In line with national policy guidance however, the Council attaches significant weight to outstanding or innovative designs which promote high levels of sustainability or help raise the standard of design more generally in an area, so long as they fit in with the overall form and layout of their surroundings. - 5.2.17 As such, where applications for self-build and custom housebuilding depart from the allocation wide design code SPD, this must be fully justified and evidenced. - 5.2.18 Should the plots not come forward for a self-build and custom build project before completion of the last phase of the allocation, the Council will support applications for the provision of alternative types of housing.
+In accordance with Policy HS5, phased applications will be required to provide a number of serviced plots for self or custom build. - 5.2.15 Plots are expected to be developed in accordance with the allocation-wide design code SPD.
+In line with national policy guidance however, the Council attaches significant weight to outstanding or innovative designs which promote high levels of sustainability or help raise the standard of design more generally in an area, so long as they fit in with the overall form and layout of their surroundings. - 5.2.16 As such, where applications for self-build and custom housebuilding depart from the allocation wide design code SPD, this must be fully justified and evidenced. - 5.2.17 Should the plots not come forward for a self-build and custom build project before completion of the last phase of the allocation, the Council will support applications for the provision of alternative types of housing.